 These Easy Homemade Dinner rolls are soft, tender and are casual enough for a weeknight dinner yet special enough for a holiday meal.
 This recipe makes 24 pull apart dinner rolls.

-I sort of have this ummm reputation when it comes to dinner rolls.
-It stems from, well, my whole entire life I guess… because I would literally put down a good 6-8 rolls in one sitting, and when I say 6-8 rolls I really mean 8-10.
-I’m not proud …well maybe a little.
+One thing about me you might not know, is that I sort of have a reputation when it comes to dinner rolls.
+It stems from, well, my whole entire life I guess.
+When I was younger, I would literally put down a good 6-8 rolls in one sitting, and when I say 6-8 rolls I really mean 8-10.
+I’m not proud.
+Well, maybe a little.

 To Make These Homemade Dinner Rolls You will Need:

-After the yeast has proofed add in 1/2 cup (1 stick or 8 tablespoons) melted butter.
+After the yeast has bloomed add in 1/2 cup granulated (white) sugar.

 Then add in 3 large eggs.